petepritch/STATS-503-Project/README.md

 ### Member Contributions

 - Pete: Pete did most of the initial data analysis, which helped us analyze what wasn’t working and how to build the right features.
-Pete also worked on designing the models that we used.
+Pete also worked on designing the models that we used, primarilty focusing on gradient boosted algorithms.
-- Omar: Primarily worked on implementing the features that work suggested from Pete’s analysis as well as designing and optimizing the models.
-Architecture.
+- Omar: Primarily worked on implementing the features that work suggested from Pete’s analysis as well as designing and optimizing the models' Architecture.
 - Pan: Worked on both data analysis and model design, as well as testing various alternative models like boosted regression trees and adaptive boosting.
 We all contributed evenly to writing the report.